BobKohlerPhD/NIHToolBox-Cognition/README.md

-NIH Toolbox Data Preprocessing Pipeline
+Set of functions to organize datafiles that are exported from the NIH Cognitive Toolbox assessment battery delivered via ipadOS

 This project automates the organization and processing of NIH Toolbox iPad data (v3).
 It takes raw CSV exports from multiple Research Assistants, cleans them, and organizes them into a research-ready directory structure.